ashishbaipalli23/OnlineCourierServices/README.md

 ---

 ## Database structure
--- The **Online Courier Service** uses the following database structure to manage data effectively.
+- The **Online Courier Service** uses the following database structure to manage data effectively.
 ![Image](https://github.com/user-attachments/assets/0be5ef2a-c3a0-4d23-8c6c-7fcdfa12297c)
+## Relationships Between Tables
+- Customers place Courier orders and can leave Reviews on completed deliveries.

+- Couriers are booked by Customers and are assigned to Orders.

+- Orders link Customers, Couriers, and Delivery Staff.

+- Delivery Staff handle Orders and have the option to leave Reviews on the service they provided.

+- Payments are made for Orders by Customers.

 ## 🧪 How to Run